margaux-works/simple-js-app/README.md

 ## API

-Pokémon data is fetched from the [PokéAPI] (https://pokeapi.co/about).
+Pokémon data is fetched from the [PokéAPI](https://pokeapi.co/about).
 For more information on the API and available endpoints, visit their official documentation.

 ## Contributing